ramenspazz/Directory-Compress-py/README.md

 # Directory-Compress-py
-a short script to compress entire directorys with xz compression
+a short script to compress entire directorys with xz compression and taking advantage of multicore systems.
+TL;DR
+directory_compress {directory} {output name}